-By E. Silva, T. D. Stark and Duff Simbeck
+By Edward J. Silva, T. D. Stark and Duff Simbeck

 Modular construction is a process in which a building or other item is constructed primarily off-site; under controlled factory conditions; and using the same design, materials, equipment, testing and construction quality control and assurance (CQC/CQA) techniques as a field-constructed facility—but usually in about one-half the time (Modular Building Institute).
 Roof trusses, wood or concrete tilt-up walls, shower enclosures, tile patterns and other items are all examples of products that have adopted modular construction.

 In modular construction, portions of the project are produced in “modules” that, when put together on-site, reflect the design, specifications, materials and quality of the most sophisticated field or on-site constructed facility (Modular Building Institute).
 In addition, the factory-controlled process generates higher quality, less waste, fewer site disturbances, and a more predictable and shorter construction schedule.